 - Uncharacteristically quiet

 In the average home, parrots won’t be at risk of hypothermia.
-However, pay attention if you’ve recently bathed the parrot (or the bird has bathed itself).
+However, pay attention if you’ve recently bathed the parrot (or the parrot has bathed itself).
 The water in its feathers could lower its temperature.

 Once it encounters an AC unit or a breezy home area, it may catch a chill.
 It isn’t uncommon for a parrot to shiver to warm itself up after bathing.
-To help, you can:
+To assist, you can:

 - Raise the temperature of the home